NinovanderMark/HtmlTemplater/README.md

 The source files for this website can be found in the `htmt` folder in this repository.

-My [personal website](https://github.com/NinovanderMark/Ninovandermark.github.io) has been built using HTML Templater, and the repository is a decent example on how a typical/minimal setup might look like.
+My [personal website](https://github.com/NinovanderMark/Ninovandermark.github.io) has been built using HTML Templater, and the repository is a decent example on how a typical setup might look like.

 # How to build HTML Templater
 Check out the source code and open the `src/HtmlTemplater.sln` file with either Visual Studio or JetBrains Rider.
 Alternatively, the `dotnet` CLI can be used to build and run the solution.
 Ensure that the **.NET 8 SDK** is installed.